Let's do the Hello World

 It should look like this:

-button and you have done with your process, let's run it! 🚀
+Press the Save button and you're done with your process, let's run it! 🚀

-After that, you'll be redirected to the new execution page, and you can check how the execution is going and review the process output (in realtime if the process is still alive):
+After that, you'll be redirected to the new execution page, where you can check how the execution is going and review the process output (in real-time if the process is still active):